-When you run a business, analytics is one of the most powerful tools in your box.
+When you run a small business, analytics is one of the most powerful tools in your box.
 Today, there is a massive amount of information available to any company that is ready to embrace it and put it use.
 Data is one of the most important assets to your company; using it allows you to drive further change, maximise positive results, and ensure that your business achieves steady growth and progression.

 Data-driven decisions are absolutely essential for any modern business.
 Taking advantage of the data at your fingertips, made more accessible thanks to software solutions from companies like Finlyte, and the wide range of data analytics tools available to help you interpret and understand it will ensure that you have the insights you need to make informed decisions in the best interests of both your brand and your customers.

 Using data to drive decisions can have numerous benefits for businesses of all sizes, from small home businesses to large global brands.
 First of all, you can gain a clearer understanding of your business’s health; data analytics helps you figure out whether you are on the right path towards achieving business goals and allows you to stay in the loop when it comes to what’s currently happening in your company, allowing you to make the right decisions and adjustments to help it thrive.